iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/protectData.md

 ## Usage

-This is an asynchronous method that supports both the promise and observable patterns.
-Examples of each are provided below.
-Regardless of the invocation pattern, the method accepts a JSON object containing the data to encrypt and an optional name to identify the data.
+The method accepts a JSON object containing the data to encrypt and an optional name to identify the data.

 An email address, for example, may be submitted as: